 Chinese FM holds phone talks with Israel's alternate prime minister, FM

-During their conversation, Lapid said Israel and China are two ancient nations that have created great civilizations, and now both are committed to accelerating the modernization process and have strong innovation capacity, adding the two sides understand and appreciate each other
+During their conversation, Lapid said Israel and China are two ancient nations that have created great civilizations, and now both are committed to accelerating the modernization process and have a strong innovation capacity, adding the two sides understand and appreciate each other.

-Noting that the Israeli side regards China as a friend and has always adhered to the one-China policy since the establishment of bilateral diplomatic ties, Lapid said the position has never changed and become an important foundation of its relations with China.
+The Israeli side regards China as a friend and has always adhered to the one-China policy since the establishment of bilateral diplomatic ties, Lapid said, noting this position has never changed and become an important foundation of its relations with China.
 Israel expects to maintain close high-level exchanges and deepen cooperation in various fields with China, he added.

+In their phone talks, the Chinese foreign minister said that the Chinese nation and the Jewish nation have helped each other in history, and today they should support each other even more.

 The two sides exchanged views on the Palestinian issue.
 Wang said China is glad to see Israel establish and develop normal friendly relations with countries in the region, which should be part of the overall reconciliation in the Middle East.
 The prolonged stagnation of the Israeli-Palestinian peace process is not in the interests of all parties.
 Palestine also has the legitimate right to establish an independent state.